saroltah/find-salad-recipes/README.md

 **- Error 1:**

-Def validate function was not working
+validate_favourite_veggie function was not working

 **- Solution:**